Amir0Dev/Roblox-Ts-Advanced-AntiCheat/README.md

 > Instantly detects injections from Xeno, which is currently one of the most widely used free exploits among PC and laptop players.

 **High Memory Scripts**
-> Automatically catches any hidden or unauthorized scripts that consume abnormally high memory.
+> catches any scripts that consume abnormally high memory.

 ---
 > [!NOTE]